 Why?
 Because your facilities practices are only as good as the platforms they rely on.
 Since facility management covers your most valuable assets – from your real estate to your employees – this is not the time to be imprudent.

 We’ve put together a guide to choosing the best facility management software.
 Use this checklist to make sure you get what you need to help your facilities operations thrive.

 For more information on facilities management & best practices to elevate your workplace and portfolio;

 - Space Management for the Hybrid Office & Modern Workplace

 10 features to watch for

 Most high-end facilities management solutions on the market are going to offer a host of functionalities and a-la-carte offerings to fit your business’s needs.
 One example is here at Horizant where we offer up to 35 modules and functionalities for workplace management systems.

-We’re not going to cover all 35 of those today though, we’ve boiled it down to the top 10 features that can benefit your business and overall portfolio.
+We’re not going to cover all 35 of those today though, we’ve boiled it down to the top 10 features that can benefit your facilities and overall portfolio.

 Cloud based solutions are everywhere now, and while it may seem like a tech-industry buzzword to make things sound modern and vague, it’s not that complex.

 There are several benefits to moving parts of your workplace to the cloud, such as your workplace management system.
 In most cases, the vendor manages the cloud-based system from their own environment while you have access to an up-to-date version.
 On top of this, the ability to scale a cloud environment to suit needs without physical servers and other equipment makes it an accessible option for growing businesses.